Akhilesh64/Data-Analysis-Bootcamp/README.md

 # Data-Analysis-Bootcamp
-My assignments for the Data Analysis with Python Bootcamp.
+My assignments for the Data Analysis with Python Bootcamp hosted by jovian.ml.